MicrosoftDocs/Viva/Viva/insights/Tutorials/hybrid-workforce-experience.md

 ## Introduction

 As leaders figure out their organization’s new working models, the Hybrid workforce experience Power BI dashboard report helps them understand how hybrid work affects employees differently.
-The report identifies opportunities to improve the experience of employees working mostly onsite and mostly remote, as well as those working onsite some days of the week and remote on others.
+The report identifies opportunities to improve the experience of employees working in the following ways:

+* Mostly onsite
+* Mostly remote
+* Onsite some days of the week and remote on others

 This report has six sections, which each address different facets of the employee experience that new hybrid working models may impact.
 Key metrics provide a deep-dive into each topic, along with a **Why it matters** interpretation and **recommended actions**.